smbambling/ansible-multi-project-repo/docs/Ansible Project Restructure.md

 Isolation with minimal duplication

 ## Benefits

 * Helps to simplify the understanding of project setup/configuration
 * Exhibits the use of multiple Playbooks with a project
   * Provisioning
   * Configuration
   * Adhoc
 * Isolation of project variables
 * Limits the potential for variable collision
 * Limits the inventory scope per project
 * Inventory Flexibility per project
 * Additional safeguard against accidental playbook execution
 * Helps to limit the need for code duplication across roles/projects
 * Assist with repeatable configuration synchronization

 ## Terminology

 **role**: A collection of task, template, handlers and variables focused on a specific goal.

 **external galaxy role**: These are are roles that are fetched from an external source such as the Ansible Galaxy or VCS repository (GitHub).

 **corporate role**: These are roles that are fetch from an internal source such as a local VCS repository.
 These are are often business specific and proprietary.

 **wrapper role**: These are joint roles that combine tasks for more then one application suite.
 Often a combination of one or more external and/or corporate roles.

-**project**: A logical collection of Playbooks, roles, inventory, group_vars and host_vars for a given corporate function.
+**project**: A logical collection of Playbooks, roles, inventory, groupi\_vars and host\_vars for a given corporate function.

   * The inclusion of a node in multiple projects inventories should be limited, as the scope of the projects my overlap and provide undesired configuration.

 **site**: Different location often geographically distributed, such as multiple data centers.

 **environment**: Also sometimes called tiers in a software deployment pipeline.
 Often consist of development,Integration,SI/QA,Stage,Test,Prod

 **domain**: A logical grouping defined by network address space, often further segregated by sub-domains.
 Such as foo.dev.example.com, foo.ci.example.dev, foo.qa.example.dev

 ## Ansible Projects